owtu16/CIT-95/100days/day1/readme.md

 ## Video 12

 Made an exercise about changing the contents of two variables.
 Using a third variable I was able to temporarily store the contents of a then switch the contents

+## Video 13

+Make the code readable and make sure that the name you choose for your variables is meaningful.
+The syntax for variable name: variables cannot start with numbers, no spaces, it's preferred that they use the snake case system for naming convention.
+The variable has to be clearly defined if not not you will get an error.
+Variable naming must be consistent.